 Moving from Anxiety to Confidence

 Start with a single workflow.
 Review every action for a week.
 Watch the AI learn.
-Lower your approval thresholds as your confidence grows.
+Lower your confidence thresholds as your trust grows.
 Within a month, you will have an automation that saves you hours per week while keeping your quality standards intact.

 The hidden cost of fully autonomous AI is not just the mistakes it makes.
 It is the trust it never earns.
 Supervised autonomy earns that trust through demonstrated performance, one decision at a time.